 The best budget monitor we've tested is the AOC Q27G3XMN.
 It's a 27-inch, 1440p monitor mainly designed for gaming, but it's versatile for other uses, too.
 The main advantage of this over other budget-friendly monitors is that it uses Mini LED backlighting, which is a feature mainly found on higher-end models.
-Combined with its high native contrast ratio, its good local dimming feature helps it display deep blacks against bright highlights, which is great for gaming in dark rooms.
-It also gets bright enough to fight glare and make highlights pop in HDR, and colors are fairly vivid, so it's a great choice for watching content or gaming in HDR.
+Combined with its high native contrast ratio and good local dimming feature, it displays deep blacks against bright highlights, which is great for gaming in dark rooms.
+It also gets bright enough to fight glare and make highlights pop, so it's a great choice for watching content or gaming in HDR.

 Although it's limited in extra features besides that, which is expected for a low-cost monitor, it's also useful for gaming.
 It has a max 180Hz refresh rate that you can reach over DisplayPort, and motion looks sharp thanks to its fast response time, but there's smearing with fast-moving objects.
 One thing to know is that this monitor sometimes goes out of stock, so if you can't find it available, check out the Acer Nitro XV275U P3biipx.
 It performs similarly and also has Mini LED backlighting, but it has worse motion handling.

-If you prefer a simple and cheap monitor, then look into the Dell G2724D, which you can find for a low cost directly from Dell's website.
+If you don't need a 4k display like the Dell S2721QS and prefer a simple and cheap monitor, then look into the Dell G2724D, which you can find for a low cost directly from Dell's website.
 It has a 27-inch, 1440p screen like the AOC Q27G3XMN, but the main difference is that it doesn't have Mini LED backlighting, and its local dimming feature performs a lot worse.
-This means that blacks look gray in the dark, and it fails to make highlights pop the same way the AOC does, so it's worse for consuming HDR content.
+This means that blacks look gray in the dark, and it fails to make highlights pop the same way the AOC does, so it's worse for watching HDR content.
 However, that's the trade-off for getting something cheaper, and it still performs well for other uses.

 Like the AOC, it's focused on gaming as it has a 165Hz refresh rate, and there's less smearing with fast-moving objects than on the AOC.
 Even if you want to use it for productivity when you aren't gaming, it's a good choice, as it gets bright enough to fight glare and has wide viewing angles that keep the image consistent when viewed from the sides.
-The remarkable ergonomics also make it easy to adjust for yourself or someone next to you.
+Like the S2721QS, it even has remarkable ergonomics that make it easy to adjust.

 Although the monitors recommended above have 24- or 27-inch screen sizes, which represents most of the budget monitor market, there are a few decent low-cost 32-inch monitors available if you want a bigger screen.
-Budget monitors of this size aren't as good as smaller displays, but, if that's what you want, the LG 32GN650-B is a decent choice, and you can also find it as the 32GN63T-B at different retailers.
+Budget monitors of this size aren't as good as smaller displays, but if you want a larger display, the LG 32GN650-B is a decent choice, and you can also find it as the 32GN63T-B at different retailers.
 Both models perform the same, so you can get whichever you can find for cheaper.
-Unlike the Dell S2721QS, this monitor is focused on gaming, as it has a high refresh rate, similar to the AOC Q27G3XMN.
+Like the AOC 24G15N and the AOC Q27G3XMN, it's focused on gaming as it has a 165Hz refresh rate.

 The main downside to this monitor is that fast-moving objects look blurry, and there's some smearing and inverse ghosting, though it's still decent enough if you don't play many fast-moving games.
 Since it has a VA panel, it displays fairly deep blacks next to bright highlights.
 However, the image looks washed out from the sides, so it's not a good choice if you regularly share your screen with someone else next to you.